Red Army Faction: RAF since the 1990s

 In 1992, the German government assessed that the RAF's main field of engagement now was missions to release imprisoned RAF members.
 To weaken the organization further the government declared that some RAF inmates would be released if the RAF refrained from violent attacks in the future.
 Subsequently, the RAF announced their intention to "de-escalate" and refrain from significant activity.

-The last action taken by the RAF took place in 1993 with a bombing of a newly built prison in Weiterstadt by overcoming the officers on duty and planting explosives.
+The last action taken by the RAF took place in 1993 with a bombing of a newly-built prison in Weiterstadt by overcoming the officers on duty and planting explosives.
 Although no one was seriously injured, this operation caused property damage amounting to 123 million Deutsche Marks (over 50 million euros).

 The last big action against the RAF took place on 27 June 1993.
 An agent of the Federal Office for the Protection of the Constitution (the West German domestic intelligence agency) named Klaus Steinmetz had infiltrated the RAF.
 As a result, Birgit Hogefeld and Wolfgang Grams were arrested in Bad Kleinen.
 Grams and GSG 9 officer Michael Newrzella died during the mission.
 Due to a number of operational mistakes involving the various police services, German Minister of the Interior Rudolf Seiters took responsibility and resigned from his post.

+Historians and the German authorities have much more clarity about the names and actions of the first and second generations of the RAF than is the case with the third generation.
+The lawyer and author Butz Peters describes the third generation of the RAF as a "black box": The members have learned from the mistakes of the first and second generations.
+"You were up to date with the latest forensic technology" In addition, you were much more reserved in your actions.
+"The first generations had many supporters and many members who at some point became soft.
+The third generation learned from this that they lived very conspiratorially and insularly."